Gummies vs Capsules: What Manufacturers See

 Capsules, especially straightforward powder blends, often allow more predictable lab workflows—though they still require strong incoming raw material controls and in-process checks.

-The Most Overlooked Risk: Sensory Drift Returns
+The Overlooked Risk: Sensory Drift

-Here’s a real-world commercial truth: a gummy can meet potency specifications and still lose customers if the texture or flavor changes in a way people don’t like.
-Distribution environments aren’t gentle-summer heat, warehouse cycling, and long shipping lanes can all show up as “the gummies arrived stuck together” or “they’re harder than last time.”
+Here's a real-world commercial truth: a gummy can meet potency specifications and still lose customers if the texture or flavor changes in a way people don't like.
+Distribution environments aren't gentle—summer heat, warehouse cycling, and long shipping lanes can all show up as "the gummies arrived stuck together" or "they're harder than last time."
+That's why gummies need a sensory stability plan, not just a potency stability plan.

 A Simple Manufacturing-First Decision Framework